gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 == Changelog ==

+= 2.6.3 (February 13, 2014) =
+* Web-to-Lead: Re-added the functionality to show the little Salesforce icon in the forms list that indicate active feeds are enabled for that form.
+	- Integrated that method into the KWSAddon class

 = 2.6.2 (February 11, 2014) =
 * API Version: Added a check to make sure server supports SOAP
 * API Version: Added a filter to override the SOAP check.
 Use `add_filter( 'gf_salesforce_soap_is_available', '__return_true');` to force loading even if a `SOAPClient` class does not exist.